butla/bultrowicz.com/workstation_setup_with_ansible.rst

 some distilled articles may come from this in the future, but not just yet.
 Other priorities.

-This post is sort of a "journey" through my work/thought process. these will be a bit just like stream of consciousness.
+This post is sort of a "journey" through my work/thought process.
+These will be a bit just like stream of consciousness.
-It'll have random stuff, might be hard to comprehent and it'll be hard to get through.
+It'll have random stuff, might be hard to comprehend and it'll be hard to get through.
 But hey, maybe it'll benefit somebody :) And it won't take me too long to push this out.

 This whole Log thing would work well in a video format...
 Gotta give that a try, finally.
 Maybe next log will be in video format.
-I hope I won't spend too long editting :)
+I hope I won't spend too long editing :)
 Gotta do some gesture or something when I'm putting in secrets or showing keepass, so I'll know to edit out all of those instances...
 Or maybe I should see all the times that I press my keepass shortcut?
 (Super + 3).
 We'll see :) Probably the simple thing with a (hand)signal on the video will be simple enough.